Anti-ballistic missile: Modern Chinese systems

+The HQ-22 can provide interception against short-range ballistic missiles at their terminal phase.
+The system entered operation in 2019.

+The HQ-26 is a naval-based ballistic missile defense system under development.

+The Dong Neng-3 is an experimental mid-course interceptor designed for targeting intercontinental ballistic missiles and satellites under development.

 China carried out a land-based anti-ballistic missile test on 11 January 2010.
-The test was exoatmospheric and done in midcourse phase and with a kinetic kill vehicle.
-China is the second country after US that demonstrated intercepting ballistic missile with a kinetic kill vehicle, the interceptor missile was a SC-19.
-The sources suggest the system is not operationally deployed as of 2010.
+The test was exoatmospheric and the intercept performed in midcourse phase by a kinetic kill vehicle.
+The interceptor missile was a SC-19.
+The sources suggest the system was not operationally deployed as of 2010.

-On 27 January 2013, China did another anti ballistic missile test.
-According to the Chinese Defence Ministry, the missile launch is defensive in character and is not aimed against any countries.
-Experts hailed China's technological breakthrough because it is difficult to intercept ballistic missiles that have reached the highest point and speed in the middle of their course.
-Only two countries, including the US, have successfully conducted such a test in the past decade.

-On 4 February 2021, China successfully conducted mid-course intercept anti-ballistic missile test.
-Military analysts indicates that the test and dozens done before reflects China's improvement in the area.
+On 27 January 2013, China conducted another anti-ballistic missile test.
+According to the Chinese Defense Ministry, the missile launch was defensive in character and was not aimed against any countries.
+On 4 February 2021, China reportedly conducted a mid-course intercept anti-ballistic missile test.